STEM Coach opportunity

 • be willing to engage

-• have the maturity to live away from home for four nights
+• have the maturity to live away from home for five nights

 Students were identified through results of extension programs and competitions run by Australian Mathematics Trust and Australian Science Innovations.

-We recognise that the success and influence of a residential program can be greatly increased by ongoing follow-up.
+We recognise that the success and influence of the program can be greatly increased by ongoing follow-up.

-The mentoring program is designed to provide real support for students who have enrolled in the Curious Minds program.
+The STEM coaching program is designed to provide real support for students who have enrolled in the Curious Minds program.

-We are looking for 40 mentors from a variety of STEM fields to join our program from December 2017 to July 2018.
+We are looking for STEM coaches from a variety of STEM fields to join our program from December 2021 to July 2022.

-Mentors will receive full training, mentoring resources and ongoing support.
+Coaches will receive full training, coaching resources, modules to guide conversations and ongoing support.

-To develop a relationship with the mentee that stimulates her curiosity, inspires her enthusiasm and motivates her interest in STEM studies and careers.
+To develop a relationship with the student that stimulates her curiosity, inspires her enthusiasm and motivates her interest in STEM studies and careers.

 Roles & responsibilities